Skip to navigation Skip to content

 • For an urgent payment from the customer's next entitlement, the amount issued will be deducted in full from the customer's next payday

 • For an urgent payment due to Centrelink delay or error, the remaining amount will be issued to their financial institution.
-Advise the customer when their next regular payment will be
+Advise the customer when and how much their next regular payment will be

 Issuing emergency payments via NPP